blackpuppy/docs/en/getting-started/cakephp-structure.rst

 A Helper is a class that aids in view logic.
 Much like a component used among controllers, helpers allow presentational logic to be accessed and shared between views.
-One of the core helpers, JsHelper, makes Ajax requests within views much easier and comes with support for jQuery (default), Prototype and Mootools.
+One of the core helpers, JsHelper, makes AJAX requests within views much easier and comes with support for jQuery (default), Prototype and Mootools.

 Most applications have pieces of view code that are used repeatedly.
 CakePHP facilitates view code reuse with layouts and